 Landbank was established in 1963 to help farmers and fishermen through revenues from its commercial banking operations.
 It enables the universal bank to strike a balance between maintaining a financially viable institution and supporting rural development initiatives.
 The universal bank manages a strong rural branch network consisting of 365 branches and more than 1,600 ATMs.

 As of 2016, the bank’s total assets were US$30.83 billion.

 During the American Occupation in 1916, the Philippine government established the Philippine National Bank (PNB), which was 100% privatized in 2007.
 The bank is considered one of the largest private universal banks in the country.
-It offers a full range of banking and financial products and solutions and works with the Philippine government, agencies, local government units and government-owned and controlled corporations.
+It offers a full range of banking and financial products, and works with the Philippine government, agencies, local government units, and government-owned and controlled corporations.